Xilinx/finn-base/docs/QONNX/quant_op.md

 The attributes narrow and signed define how the bits of the quantization are interpreted, while the attribute rounding_mode defines how quantized values are rounded.

+Note: This operator does not work for binary or bipolar quantization, for this purpose the simpler BipolarQuant node exists.

 #### Version

 This version of the operator is new.